jordanspooner/ic-first-year-notes/README.md

 # Imperial Computing Year 1 Notes

-Notes for all of the examined first year computing courses at Imperial College London.
+Notes for all of the examined first year computing modules at Imperial College London.

 These notes were written for the 2016-17 academic year.